eBay Tips

 Source: eBay UK Shop subscription fees ↗.
 All prices ex-VAT; 20% VAT added on top (reclaimable for VAT-registered sellers).

-Promoted Listings Standard is eBay's pay-on-sale advertising programme.
-You set an ad rate (typically 2%–20%) on each listing or category.
-The ad fee is charged only when your item sells through a promoted placement — not on every impression or click.
-Calculated on the sale price excluding postage.
+Promoted Listings Standard is pay-on-sale advertising.
+You pick an ad rate (2%–20%) per listing or category.
+You only pay it when the item sells through a promoted spot, and it's based on the sale price without postage.

-The headline trap: eBay's suggested ad rate is often 2–4 percentage points higher than what actually moves stock.
-Many sellers accept the suggestion blindly.
-A 12% promoted rate on top of the standard 11.9% Clothing FVF means eBay is effectively taking ~25% of the transaction — that's a margin you usually can't afford on competitive items.
+eBay's suggested rate is often 2–4 percentage points higher than you need.
+Put a 12% promoted rate on top of the 11.9% Clothing FVF and eBay takes about 25% of the sale.

-Realistic ad rates for most reseller categories: 2–6%.
-Use the Promoted Listings toggle in the fee calculator to see what each rate does to your net before you commit.
+For most reseller categories, 2–6% is realistic.
+Flip the Promoted Listings toggle in the fee calculator to see what each rate does to your net.

 Promoted ad fees compound on top of FVF

-A 5% promoted rate on a £100 jacket adds £5 to your fees — which is roughly half what the FVF alone took.
-Promoted Listings is the single biggest hidden fee on most sellers' P&Ls.
-Audit your promoted ad spend by category quarterly; the rates that move slow stock often don't pay off on fast movers.
+A 5% promoted rate on a £100 jacket adds £5 — about half what the FVF took.
+On most sellers' P&Ls it's the single biggest hidden fee.
+Check your promoted spend by category every quarter.
+Rates that shift slow stock often don't pay off on fast movers.

 VAT on eBay fees — 20% on top, reclaimable for VAT-registered sellers

-eBay UK charges 20% VAT on top of every business-seller fee — Final Value Fee, per-order fee, regulatory operating fee, Promoted Listings fee, Shop subscription, listing upgrades.
-Your monthly invoice from eBay shows fees both ex-VAT and inc-VAT.
+eBay UK adds 20% VAT to every business-seller fee.
+That covers the Final Value Fee, per-order fee, regulatory operating fee, Promoted Listings, Shop subscription and listing upgrades.
+Your invoice shows fees both ex-VAT and inc-VAT.

-If you're on the Flat Rate Scheme, you generally cannot reclaim input VAT on eBay fees (FRS users get a fixed lower rate in exchange for giving up reclaim rights).
-For most resellers buying VAT-registered stock, Standard Rate beats FRS once you factor in fee VAT reclaim — a swing of 1–2 percentage points of effective fee cost.
+On the Flat Rate Scheme, you usually cannot claim back VAT on eBay fees.
+That is the trade-off for a fixed lower rate.
+If you buy VAT-registered stock, Standard usually beats FRS once you count the fee-VAT you reclaim — worth 1–2 percentage points of your effective fee cost.

-If you're approaching the £90k VAT registration threshold, model the scheme choice carefully with the VAT Strategy Calculator.
-Picking the wrong scheme costs typical resellers £1,500+ a year.
+Nearing the £90k VAT registration threshold?
+Test your scheme choice with the VAT Strategy Calculator.
+The wrong scheme costs typical resellers £1,500+ a year.

 How much does eBay take from a £X UK sale?